 Summary

-Strategy and investment funding ensures the ‘right work’ is happening at the ‘right time.’
+Strategy and investment funding ensures the ‘right work’ happens at the ‘right time.’
 Continuous and early feedback on current initiatives, coupled with a Lean approach to funding, allows the portfolio to make the necessary adjustments to meet its business targets.
 Agile portfolio operations facilitate coordination across the portfolio’s value streams, maintaining alignment between strategy and execution and fostering continued operational excellence.
-Lean governance closes the loop by measuring portfolio performance and supporting dynamic budget adjustments to maximize value.
-Collectively, these competencies work together to create superior economic outcomes.
+Lean governance closes the loop by forecasting and budgeting dynamically, measuring portfolio performance, and coordinating continuous compliance.
+Collectively, these three dimensions work together to create superior economic outcomes.

 Learn More